 In case you were wondering how to become an anesthesiologist, US News has the answer to that question.
 After your undergraduate degree, the applicant needs to pass MCAT (medical college admission test) and apply to med school.
 Once being accepted they must complete med school at one of the 141 MD-granting schools.
 Next, after their MD, they have to pass USMLE (the United State Medical Licensing Education) and start an internship which lasts a year, and then they need to attend a 3-year residency.
 After the training and on the job practice, the new anesthesiologist will be ready to take the test at the American Board of Anesthesiology, which offers a board certification exam.

+But, let’s see how we made the list of best states for anesthesiologists.
 According to the Study schools with best anesthesiology programs are Harvard University, John Hopkins University in Baltimore, New York University, Ohio State University and UCLA located in Los Angeles.
 After you become a licensed anesthesiologist, all you are left to do is find a job.
 If you are interested in a career in this field we also recommend you check out 11 Highest Paying States for Anesthesiologists, which covers a different angle.
 We have discovered the 25 best states for anesthesiologists based on information we found on PayScale, Salary, the Bureau of Labor Statistics and MIT’s living wage calculator We ranked based on average salary, the number of open jobs and living costs for every state.